 What Does Tequila Taste Like?

 Generally, tequila has a unique earthy flavor with an alcohol kick.
 Dependent on where the agave was grown as well as the type of tequila.
 Blanco tequilas offer the purest taste, with an earthy, semi-sweet flavor that is distinctly agave.
 Tequila made in the lowlands is fruitier and earthier while tequila from the highlands is greener and brighter.
 With barrel aging, tequila begins to take on oaky flavors of varying degrees.

 Blanco Tequila (Tipo 1): Blanco (or silver, white) tequila is a clear spirit.
 These tequilas are rested no more than 60 days in stainless steel tanks if they are aged at all.
 In general, it's a quality, affordable, all-purpose tequila to keep in stock.

 Reposado Tequila (Tipo 3): Reposado (rested) tequilas are aged in wood casks for a minimum of two months; many from three to nine months.
 The barrels mellow the flavors of a blanco and impart a soft oak flavor while giving the tequila a light straw color.
 Many distilleries age their tequilas in used bourbon barrels, which adds another dimension to the finished taste.
 Reposado tequilas are the middle ground of the three main types of tequila today.

 Añejo Tequila (Tipo 4): Añejo (old) tequila is aged, often in white French oak or used bourbon barrels, for a minimum of one year to produce a dark, very robust spirit.
 Most añejos are aged between 18 months and three years.
 These tend to be very smooth with a nice balance of agave and oak flavors accented by butterscotch and caramel undertones.

-- Extra-Añejo Tequila (Tipo 5): The change in the tequila market of recent years led to the creation of the fifth type of tequila, which is labeled extra-añejo or muy añejo (extra-old).
-These tequilas spend over four years in barrels and have a profile that rivals some of the oldest whiskeys you can find.
+Extra-Añejo Tequila (Tipo 5): The change in the tequila market of recent decades led to the creation of the fifth type of tequila in 2006, which is labeled extra-añejo or muy añejo (extra-old).
+These tequilas spend over three years in barrels and have a profile that rivals some of the oldest whiskeys you can find.

 How to Drink Tequila